Teaching Beyond the Gender Binary in the University Classroom

 This video provides another perspective on the complexities of being gender non-conforming in the United States.

-Not only does this respect the chosen identities of those who are gender non-conforming, but it but it creates a culture of inclusion and diversity in education that has indirect benefits to all.
+Respecting gender identity and expression in the classroom affirms students who identify as non-binary, gender non-conforming, and/or transgender, and additionally creates a culture of inclusion and diversity in education that has indirect benefits to all.
 Research shows that making learning spaces accessible to non-majority students benefits all students by enhancing creativity and improving problem solving and decision-making (Levine and Stark 2015; Phillips 2014).
+Additionally, giving students the opportunity to self-identify the names and pronouns they use in the classroom benefits all students, including international students and students who use their middle name as their primary name.

 There are several common challenges to gender-inclusive teaching.
-While these challenges often manifest differently in different disciplinary contexts, they all arise as obstacles in disrupting the long-standing misconceptions of gender as a binary construct.
+While these challenges often manifest differently across disciplinary contexts, they all arise as obstacles to disrupting the long-standing misconceptions of gender as a binary construct.
 In the following subsections, we discuss twelve challenges that can arise when cultivating a gender-inclusive classroom environment.
 We interweave the discussion of the challenges with research-based practices meant to address the issues.

 Fluency with Gender Non-Conforming Vocabulary